Go Shopping for Decimal Practice!

 - Read through the catalogs together with your child.
 Point out items you know your child will like and build up the excitement about the things that are on sale.

 - Tell your child that he can shop for his own clothes this year, but only if he stays within a certain budget.
 Give him the number that represents the limit of his budget, and tell him to get calculatin'!
-He'll need to use addition, subtraction, multiplication, and division to get the most out of his back to school budget.
+He'll need to use addition, subtraction, multiplication, division, and pay attention to place value to get the most out of his back to school budget.

 Addition To add up the items that he is considering buying, your child should line up all the decimal points in order to correctly compute the total cost.
 For example: $29.99 $45.00 +$14.99 $89.98